 Hepatitis A, a liver disease, is caused by an infection from the hepatitis A virus.
-However, not everyone who is infected with the hepatitis A virus will have symptoms of the illness.
+However, not everyone who is infected with the virus will have symptoms of the illness.
 In most cases, the illness is characterized by mild, flu-like gastrointestinal symptoms.
 At its worst, it can impair proper functioning of the liver and even lead to death.

 A virus is a collection of molecules that uses the body’s method of constructing new material to produce copies of itself.
-As is the case with other viruses, when the hepatitis A virus uses a human host to reproduce itself, the human host often becomes ill in the effort to fight the virus.
+As is the case with other viruses, when the virus uses a human host to reproduce itself, the human host often becomes ill in the effort to fight the virus.

-The hepatitis A virus is the most common of the hepatitis viruses, accounting for around 40 percent of all cases of hepatitis in the U.S. According to the Centers for Disease Control (CDC), each year in the United States an estimated 143,000 cases of hepatitis A virus infection occur, but only around 30,000 are reported.
+The hepatitis A virus is the most common of the hepatitis viruses, accounting for around 40 percent of all cases in the U.S. According to the Centers for Disease Control (CDC), each year in the United States an estimated 143,000 cases of infection occur, but only around 30,000 are reported.
 It is also responsible for an estimated 1.4 million cases worldwide each year.

 The hepatitis A virus is spread from person to person by “fecal-oral” transmission.
-This means the virus is transmitted when a person puts something in his/her mouth that has been contaminated with the stool of a person infected with the hepatitis A virus.
-Because hepatitis A depends on the fecal-oral route for transmission, the illness is most easily spread in poor sanitary conditions or when good personal hygiene is not observed.
+This means the virus is transmitted when a person puts something in his/her mouth that has been contaminated with the stool of a person infected with the virus.
+Because this virus depends on the fecal-oral route for transmission, the illness is most easily spread in poor sanitary conditions or when good personal hygiene is not observed.